smithjd/sql-pet/docs/11b-lazy-evalutation-and-downloading.md

 # Lazy Evaluation and Lazy Queries (11b)

 ## This chapter:
 >
 > * Reviews lazy evaluation and discusses its interaction with remote query execution on a dbms
-> * Illustrates some of the differences between writing `dplyr` commands and SQL
+> * Demonstrates how `dplyr` queries behave in connection with several different functions
 > * Suggests some strategies for dividing the work between your local R session and the dbms

 ### Setup